JinPlanter/ArchitecturalDecisionRecord/UI Framework Selection.md

 ### Context:

-- We are embarking on the development of a mobile application for a retail company that aims to deliver a seamless shopping experience to its customers.
-The application will encompass features such as product browsing, order history, loyalty programs, and more.
+- We are tasked with creating a mobile application for a retail company, aimed at providing a variety of features to the customers.
+This application is expected to include features such as product browsing, order history, loyalty programs, and offline functionality.
+One of our choices is determining what UI Framework we will use for our application.

 <br/>